domeneshop/python-domeneshop/README.rst

 Credentials
 -----------

-Use of this plugin requires a Domeneshop API credentials.
+Use of this plugin requires Domeneshop API credentials.

 See the `Domeneshop API <https://api.domeneshop.no/docs>`_ documentation for more information.